-Borrowings under the 2007 Credit Agreement are based upon an interest rate that will vary depending upon the prime rate, federal funds rate and LIBOR.
-If we borrow additional amounts under the 2007 Credit Agreement, the interest rate on those borrowings will also be variable.
+Borrowings under the Credit Agreement are based upon an interest rate that will vary depending upon the prime rate, federal funds rate and LIBOR.
+If we borrow additional amounts under the Credit Agreement, the interest rate on those borrowings will also be variable.
 If the prime rate, federal funds rate or LIBOR rise, our interest payment obligations will increase and have a negative effect on our cash flow and financial condition.
 We currently do not maintain any hedging contracts that would limit our exposure to variable rates of interest.
-As of December 31, 2009, we had \$30 million of borrowings outstanding under the 2007 Credit Agreement.
-The 2007 Credit Agreement currently accrues annual interest at one-month LIBOR rates in effect at each month end plus a spread of 1.00%, based upon our current leverage ratio, as defined in the credit agreement governing the 2007 Credit Agreement.
-A 0.125% increase or decrease in the interest rate would have the effect of changing our interest expense by \$37,500 per annum.
+As of December 31, 2010, we had \$30 million of borrowings outstanding under the Credit Agreement.
+The Credit Agreement currently accrues annual interest at one-month LIBOR rates in effect at each month end plus a spread of 1.00%, based upon our current leverage ratio, as defined in the Credit Agreement.
+An increase or decrease of 0.125% in the interest rate would have the effect of changing our interest expense by \$37,500 per year.

 Item 8.
-Financial Statements and Supplementary Data.
+Consolidated Financial Statements and Supplementary Data.